plops/cl-py-generator/example/135_kubler_gentoo_container/README.md

      Available versions:  2.2.5-r1 **9999*l
      Homepage:            http://www.figlet.org/
      Description:         program for making large letters out of ordinary text
 ```

+Inside this build container, you can use typical Gentoo tools like eix and emerge -av to investigate dependencies and use flags of the packages you want to install.

+Once you have determined what you want to install, you can modify the build.sh file inside the container and start the build.
+Alternatively, you can edit the build.sh file outside of the container.

 ```
 nano /config/build.sh